NealDebuging/disruptor-demo/README.md

 3. run demo

 4. try dependency graph
 - The ApplicationConsumer depends on the JournalConsumer and ReplicationConsumer.
+- stuck at how to use ringBuffer.addGatingSequences();??? go to the github and search in the official repository so Basically wen don't need to use addGatingSequences, since disruptor provide the DSL handleEventWith/then which is basically the same as new BatchEventProcessor<T>(ringBuffer, barrier, eventHandler) processorSequences[i] = batchEventProcessor.getSequence();
+  return new EventHandlerGroup<T>(this, consumerRepository, processorSequences);
+   then addGatingSequences